11 Normal Linear Models

 The correlations per se can be interesting.
 Further readings on how to visualize and analyse data with complex correlation structures:

-11.5 Ordered Factors and Contrasts
+11.5 Ordered factors and contrasts

 In this chapter, we have seen that the model matrix is an \(n \times k\) matrix (with \(n\) = sample size and \(k\) = number of model coefficients) that is multiplied by the vector of the \(k\) model coefficients to obtain the fitted values of a normal linear model.
 The first column of the model matrix normally contains only ones.
 This column is multiplied by the intercept.
 The other columns contain the observed values of the predictor variables if these are numeric variables, or indicator variables (= dummy variables) for factor levels if the predictors are categorical variables (= factors).
 For categorical variables the model matrix can be constructed in a number of ways.
 How it is constructed determines how the model coefficients can be interpreted.
 For example, coefficients could represent differences between means of specific factor levels to the mean of the reference level.
 That is what we have introduced above.
 However, they could also represent a linear, quadratic or cubic effect of an ordered factor.
 Here, we show how this works.